hashkanna/CarND-Vehicle-Detection/README.md

 The Project
 ---

-The goals / steps of this project are the following:
+The sequence steps to perform the goal of this project is below:

 * Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a classifier Linear SVM classifier
 * Optionally, apply a color transform and append binned color features, as well as histograms of color, to the HOG feature vector.